 - Prover generates proof: The prover constructs a cryptographic proof based on the transaction details (such as the balance and account information) without revealing any specifics.

-- Verifier checks proof: The verifier can confirm the validity of the proof without gaining access to sensitive information.
+- Verifier checks proof: The verifier can confirm the validity of the evidence without gaining access to sensitive information.

-- Efficient verification: Since zk-SNARKs are “succinct” (very short), the verification process is fast, making them suitable for use in large-scale blockchain systems.
+- Efficient verification: Since zk-SNARKs are “succinct” (very short), the verification process is fast, making them suitable for large-scale blockchain systems.

-In Zcash, zk-SNARKs ensure that transactions are verified on the blockchain without disclosing any transaction details, ensuring complete privacy for the sender, receiver, and amount transferred.
+In Zcash, zk-SNARKs ensure that transactions are verified on the blockchain without disclosing any transaction details, guaranteeing complete privacy for the sender, receiver, and amount transferred.

 Pros and Cons of zk-SNARKs